The 3 Stocks on the MFM Team's Radar This Week

-In this segment of the Motley Fool Money podcast, host Chris Hill asks Million Dollar Portfolio's Jason Moser and Matt Argersinger, and Total Income's Ron Gross about the companies they're most intrigued by this week, and why.
-Their picks: wireless tower REIT American Tower (NYSE: AMT); mortgage software leader Ellie Mae (NYSE: ELLI); and a short opportunity -- car parts player Advance Auto Parts (NYSE: AAP).
+In this segment of the Motley Fool Money podcast, host Chris Hill asks Million Dollar Portfolio's Jason Moser, Hidden Gems Canada's David Kretzmann, and Motley Fool Pro and Options' Jeff Fischer about the companies they're most intrigued by this week and why.
+Their picks: low-price retailer Ollie's Bargain Outlet Holdings (NASDAQ: OLLI), golf equipment stalwart Callaway Golf (NYSE: ELY), and software-as-a-service player Adobe Systems (NASDAQ: ADBE).

 A full transcript follows the video.